Islandora-Collaboration-Group/drush-sitespinner/README.md

 1. **sitespinner** creates a new Drupal multisite based on an existing live template site.
 It uses drush site alias files to describe the source (template) and destination (new) sites.
 Sitespinner copies the template site's database and files directory to the new destination site, and then writes any variables specified in the destination alias to the destination site, overriding the original values.
-This allows you to maintain one live, canonical template site (we call ours: "templatesite") from which all new sites will be based.
+This allows you to maintain one live, canonical template site (we call ours: ```templatesite```) from which all new sites will be based.

 2. **sitespinner-delete** simply deletes a multisite based on the specific site alias you provide.
-It will permanently delete the site's files (sites/{site root} directory), symlink, and corresponding MySQL database and tables.
+It will permanently delete the site's files (```sites/{site root}``` directory), symlink, and corresponding MySQL database and tables.

 ## Getting Started